 I paint in oil, sometimes adding charcoal and oil pastels into the many layers of my work.
 I work in a whimsical style using loose charcoal lines and lots of color.
-This adds an element of innocence to this view of paradise.
-It is an innocence that is not real.
+This adds an element of innocence, as if we are looking at children’s stories, but it is an innocence that is not real.
 It doesn’t really exist.
-It merely hides the true reality of the middle class.
-It creates a tension with the feeling of disconnected lines and the sense of lost that these abandoned items suggest.
+It merely hides the true reality.
+It creates a tension with the sense of lost that these abandoned items suggest.

 BIOGRAPHY & CV